 Through linking with other ONS experts, we have also contributed to the development of NISR’s IT infrastructure and legal frameworks.
 We continue to support NISR through consultancy and mentorship.

-The Office for National Statistics (ONS) and Department for International Development (DFID) Data Science Hub
+The Office for National Statistics (ONS) and the Foreign, Commonwealth & Development Office (FCDO) Data Science Hub

-As part of the Data Science Campus, the Hub draws on the deep technical expertise of Campus colleagues alongside the world class development skills, knowledge and experience of DFID to strengthen the UK’s efforts to support international development.
+As part of the Data Science Campus, the Hub draws on the deep technical expertise of Campus colleagues alongside the world class development skills, knowledge and experience of the FCDO to strengthen the UK’s efforts to support international development.

 Capacity building through collaboration